See massive ancient burial mounds, and make your own tabi socks and haniwa clay figure

 You can reach Gyoda by train.

-Board at JR Ueno Station in Tokyo and get off at Gyoda Station (about 60 minutes).
+Board at Ueno Station in Tokyo and get off at Gyoda Station (about 60 minutes).
 You can also board the JR Shonan Shinjuku Line at Ikebukuro Station for the same station (also about 60 minutes).
-Note that only local trains on this line stop at Gyoda Station.
+Note that only local trains stop at Gyoda Station.

 Another great park to visit in Gyoda is the Ancient Lotus Park, which has 42 different types of lotuses.
 These unique flowers bloom in the morning and then shrink to buds in the afternoon.
 They can be as large as 20 centimeters in diameter.

 The lotuses are in bloom from the end of June to the beginning of August.